 Thirty-something Natalie Tamara started The Tofu Diaries blog back in 2014, sharing vegan recipes, travel stories and ideas for living a kinder lifestyle.
 She is all for leaving preconceived ideas about veganism at the door, and likes to make vegan versions of classic recipes as well as dishes inspired by the different countries she's visited.
 She's sharing her tips on how to do a Christmas dinner if you're vegan, or cooking for someone who is.

 Celebrating Inclusivity at Christmas

-Food is emotional for a lot of people and Christmas is a time of year heavily steeped in tradition; it’s full of food that brings back memories of time spent together.
+Food is emotional for a lot of people and Christmas is a time of year heavily steeped in tradition.
 But for many of us who can’t or choose not to eat turkey and all the trimmings (for even the veg may be cooked in butter!), that emotion might be disappointment.
 A couple of years ago, at a work Christmas dinner, I was served a jacket potato and baked beans as a vegan alternative to my colleagues’ full roast.

 That said, Christmas day and the run up to it is still very much about the food for me and I’m fortunate to have a family who are very accommodating; but when Asda got in touch with me to ask me to contribute to their guide on inclusivity at Christmas, it really got me thinking about what that means.

 I’ve realised that I love the concept of inclusivity at Christmas that Asda is championing.
 I truly feel that time spent together is all the more special if it is inclusive of everyone’s needs.
 If you’re spending Christmas together as a family and cooking together, then it’s an ideal opportunity to create something that involves everyone – where no one feels that their needs have gone unheard.
 With a little communication and cooperation, an inclusive Christmas doesn’t have to be difficult.